Not familiar with Product Clinics? Wondering how the heck they can add value to your insights?

 How do they work?

-Generally, at the stage of the Product Clinic, you would have many potential options that you would like to evaluate and narrow down to a more manageable bunch.
+Generally, at the stage you're considering a Product Clinic, you would have many potential options that you would like to evaluate and narrow down.

-In a focus group-like session, we give consumers a wide range of sensory stimuli and ask them to review likes and dislikes at a product element level such as visual cues, aroma, flavour and ingredients.
+In a focus group-like session, we give consumers a wide range of sensory stimuli and ask them to review likes and dislikes at a product element level.
+Think visual cues, aroma, flavour and ingredients.

 We start with the concept or idea - the product promise - and analyse to what extent each element delivers on it.